• Kid Wearing Glasses — Summerville, SC — Greater Things Extended Learning Program

 5. What is the nutritional value of the most popular fruit?
 The least popular fruit?

 6. Write up a paragraph on the results of your project, discussing your hypothesis.
-Was It correct?
+Was it correct?
 What surprised you on this project?